Porges/ways-to-play/src/games/prinola/prinola.md

 <span lang="fil-Latn" class="noun">Prinola</span> is played using a staking layout containing symbols for the dice results <Dice type="chinese">1</Dice> through <Dice type="chinese">6</Dice>, and a six-sided teetotum.
 The teetotum is usually spun in a shallow dish.

-Alternately, the teetotum can also be decorated with animals or other images, in much the same way as the Chinese versions of {%gameref crown-and-anchor%}.
+Alternately, the teetotum can also be decorated with animals or other images, in much the same way as the Chinese versions of [Crown & Anchor](games/crown-and-anchor/crown-and-anchor.md).

 > [!figure]
 >